-‘Bold And The Beautiful’ Spoilers For Tuesday May 8: Hope & Liam’s Engagement News Stuns Family & Friends
+‘Bold And The Beautiful’ Spoilers For Tuesday, May 8: Hope & Liam’s Engagement News Stuns Family & Friends

 — Bold & The Beautiful (@BandB_CBS) May 7, 2018

 As far as the wedding is concerned, Bold and the Beautiful spoilers state that there will be a wedding during May sweeps, according to Soap Central.
 Will Hope and Liam finally go through with a wedding?
 They have stood before the altar a couple of times and have never sealed the deal.
-However, keep up to date with the latest spoilers by checking back here often, before enjoying some Bold and the Beautiful drama every weekday on CBS.
+However, keep up to date with the latest spoilers by checking back here often before enjoying some Bold and the Beautiful drama every weekday on CBS.

 The battle is ON this week on #BoldandBeautiful! pic.twitter.com/fOtRulTqIm